international tiger day

 July 29 is International Tiger Day, established in 2010 to raise awareness about tiger conservation.
 It highlights the importance of protecting tigers and their habitats from threats like poaching and habitat loss.

-What happens on tiger Day?
+What happens on Tiger Day?

 On International Tiger Day, observed on July 29, global events and campaigns are organized to raise awareness about tiger conservation.
 Activities include educational programs, fundraisers, wildlife preservation discussions, and community engagement to protect tigers and their habitats.